Author Instructions

 English standard

 Manuscripts should be written in clear, grammatically correct English.
-Authors whose native language is not English are strongly encouraged to have their manuscript checked by a native English speaker or by an editing service (such as INLEXIO) prior to submission.
+If relevant, authors should have their manuscript checked by a qualified English speaker or by an editing service (such as INLEXIO) prior to submission.
 If a manuscript is not clear due to poor English, it may be rejected without undergoing peer review.

 Cover Letter

-A cover letter must be submitted, which provides a brief paragraph of an overview of the work, its significance and justification for publication.
+A cover letter must be submitted, which provides in a brief paragraph an overview of the work, its significance and justification for publication.
 The journal also encourages authors to nominate one or more Associate Editors as potential handling editor(s) of their manuscript.
-Please see the list of Associate Editors.
+The list of Associate Editors is available via links from the journal homepage.

 Format

-Each Full Article should comprise the following sections: Title, Authors, Affiliations, Key words, Running title, Footnotes including abbreviations, Abstract, Introduction, Materials and Methods, Results, Discussion, Acknowledgments, References, Tables, Figure Legends, and Figures (including photographs).
-In other article types, sections may be omitted or combined as appropriate.
+Each Research Article should comprise the following sections: Title, Authors, Affiliations, Keywords, Running title, Footnotes including abbreviations, Abstract, Introduction, Materials and Methods, Results, Discussion, Acknowledgments, Author Declaration Statements (Funding, Conflict of Interest Statement, Data Availability Statement, Author Contribution Statement, Ethics approval and consent to participate, Patient consent for publication), References, Tables, Figure Legends, and Figures (including photographs).
+In other article types, sections may be omitted or combined as appropriate, however the author declarations must be included in all manuscripts.

-The first page of each manuscript should contain: Title, Authors’ full names, Affiliations, Key words, Running title, and the name and full address (including telephone number, facsimile number, and e-mail address) of the corresponding author.
+The first page of each manuscript should contain: Title, Authors’ full names, Affiliations, Keywords, Running title, and the name and full address (including e-mail address) of the corresponding author.

 Title